Skip to content

 The completed flow looks like below:

-Agama Lab flow gets translated in Agama DSL.
-Click the Code button to see the code generated by the flow.
+The flow is translated into Agama DSL.
+Click the Code button to see the generated code.

 Flow co.acme.password